Step by Step Guide to Become a Stock Broker in India

 A Stockbroker’s 7 Essential Duties

 First, let’s take a look at what a stockbroker does in a transaction before we get into the nitty-gritty of their tasks.
-It is imperative that you have a thorough understanding of these jobs because they are so vital.
+You must have a thorough understanding of these jobs because they are so vital.
 As a result, the responsibilities of a stockbroker are listed below.

 An Investment Advisor is a Principal